cybergarage/puzzledb-go/doc/plugin-types.md

 </tbody>
 </table>

-`Distributed`: Indicates whether the PuzzleDB instance node or plugin instance node supports a distributed operation.
-The non-distributed plug-ins are provided for stand-alone operation or for internal testing of PuzzleDB.
+-   Distributed: Indicates whether the plug-in service supports distributed operation.
+The non-distributed plug-ins are provided for standalone operation or for internal testing of PuzzleDB.

-`Dependency`: Indicates other plugin types required to run the plugin.
+-   Dependency: Indicates other plug-in service types required to run the plug-in service.

 ## Plug-In Interfaces